-Installation and Operation of a Solex Thermal Science Sugar Cooling Unit at a Sugar Plant in Uspensky, Russia
+Installation and operation of a cooling unit at a sugar plant in Uspensky, Russia

 Solex Thermal Science has become a world leader in the indirect heating and cooling of powder and bulk solids in many industries world-wide, including chemicals, polymers, fertilizers, detergents, minerals, oilseeds, grains, food products, sugar and biosolids.
 Since 2000, Solex has offers its indirect heat transfer technology to the sugar industry with great success.

 The technology has been recognized as a proven and effective method for cooling sugar crystals before storage and packaging.
 This type of indirect cooler has been successfully installed around the world under different climate conditions in countries such as France, Germany, Portugal, the United States, Mexico, Poland and Russia.

 The plants using Solex sugar cooling technology specialize in sugar beet plant, sugar cane plant and starch and derivate sugar (Maltose, Sorbitol).
 The Solex cooling unit can be installed either as a primary cooler or a secondary cooler and is readily adaptable to plant retrofits.

 Solex indirect heat exchangers are a unique piece of equipment that consists of a bank of vertical, closely spaced, hollow, stainless steel plates.
 The sugar flows slowly by gravity between the plates in mass flow.
 Cooling water flows counter-current through the plates resulting in high thermal efficiency.